 Wastewater from the development area will be collected and conveyed in a conventional piped system to Bearspaw Regional Wastewater Treatment Plant, which is operated by Macdonald Watermark Properties under an operating lease (see Figure 22 - Regional Wastewater Servicing Plan).
 Developer funded expansion of the facility will be required to accommodate growth.
+Two wastewater tie-in options are available.
 The existing Stage 1, 350 m3/day treatment capacity will not accommodate any flows from the proposed development.
 Three (3) more future stages are available providing an additional plant capacity of 1050 m3/day.
 The development will require two (2) to three (3) of these stages to accomodate full buildout, subject to actual site density and sanitary flow generation.
 Space is available on the treament site for the plant expansion but it will require an expansion to the building facility.